-The Civil Aviation Authority claims the airline is not complying fully with European consumer law designed to support passengers following flight disruption.
+Britain's Civil Aviation Authority (CAA) claims the airline is not complying fully with European consumer law designed to support passengers following flight disruption.

-Ryanair is not paying proper compensation for delays caused by technical faults and is attempting to impose a two-year claim limit from the date of the flight, according to the authority.
+Ryanair are not paying proper compensation for delays caused by technical faults and are attempting to impose a two-year claim limit from the date of the flight, according to the CAA.

 “It is also clear that air passengers have up to six years to issue a compensation claim at court.
 This position was reaffirmed by the Court of Appeal last year.

-“The Civil Aviation Authority is committed to protecting the rights of air passengers and we are determined to ensure all airlines comply with this regulation.”
+“The CAA is committed to protecting the rights of air passengers and we are determined to ensure all airlines comply with this regulation.”

-The authority’s review of airline policies has already led to Jet2, Aer Lingus and Wizz Air changing their positions.
+The CAA’s review of airline policies has already led to Jet2, Aer Lingus and Wizz Air changing their positions.

 But Ryanair insisted that it “fully complies” with compensation rules, adding that they are “a fundamental part of our customer charter”.